Consul (diplomacy)

-A consul is an official representative of a government who resides in a foreign country to assist and protect citizens of the consul's country, and to promote and facilitate commercial and diplomatic relations between the two countries.
+In diplomacy, a consul is an official representative of a government who resides in a foreign country to assist and protect citizens of the consul's country, and to promote and facilitate commercial and diplomatic relations between the two countries.

 A consul is generally part of a government's diplomatic corps or foreign service, and thus enjoys certain privileges and protections in the host state, albeit without full diplomatic immunity.
 Unlike an ambassador, who serves as the single representative of one government to another, a state may appoint several consuls in a foreign nation, typically in major cities; consuls are usually tasked with providing assistance in bureaucratic issues to both citizens of their own country traveling or living abroad and to the citizens of the country in which the consul resides who wish to travel to or trade with the consul's country.

 This building on Luís de Camões Square in Lisbon, Portugal, was the site of the Consulate-General of Brazil for more than a century.

 Origin and history

 Antecedent: the classical Greek proxenos

-In classical Greece, some of the functions of the modern consul were fulfilled by a proxenos, which means an arrangement which a citizen (chosen by the city) hosted foreign ambassadors at his own expense, in return for honorary titles from the state.
-Unlike the modern position, this was a citizen of the host polity (in Greece, a city-state).
-The proxenos was usually a wealthy merchant who had socioeconomic ties with another city and who helped its citizens when they were in trouble in his own city.
-The position of proxenos was often hereditary in a particular family.
-Modern honorary consuls fulfill a function that is to a degree similar to that of the ancient Greek institution.
+In classical Greece, some functions of a modern consul were fulfilled by a proxenos, a citizen (chosen by the city) who hosted foreign ambassadors at his own expense, in return for honorary titles from the state.
+Unlike a modern diplomat who typically resides in a foreign country, the host proxenos was a citizen of the local polity (in Greece, a city-state).
+The proxenos was usually a wealthy merchant who had socioeconomic ties to a foreign city, and who helped its citizens when they were in trouble in his home city.
+The position of proxenos was often hereditary within a particular family.
+In the modern day, honorary consuls can fulfill a similar function to that of the ancient Greek institution.